mijatpaunovic/HRA/README.md

 #### 📊 Output

-Figures are automatically saved in the same directory as their respective scripts,
-following descriptive and reproducible naming conventions.
+Figures are automatically saved in the same directory as their respective scripts, following descriptive naming conventions.

 ---